hyperledger/identus-mediator/docs/architecture/README.md

 # System Architecture

-This document provides an overview of the system architecture for the Atala PRISM Mediator.
+This document provides an overview of the system architecture for the Identus Mediator.

 ## System Context Diagram

-The system context diagram illustrates the high-level interactions and dependencies of the Atala PRISM Mediator with external components, mainly cloud and edge agents.
+The system context diagram illustrates the high-level interactions and dependencies of the Identus Mediator with external components, mainly cloud and edge agents.

 ![](diagrams/mediator-context.png)

 ## Container Diagram

-The container diagram depicts the internal containers/runnables and their relationships within the Atala PRISM Mediator.
+The container diagram depicts the internal containers/runnables and their relationships within the Identus Mediator.

 ![](diagrams/mediator-container.png)

 ### Mediator Agent Component Diagram

-The Mediator Agent handles the communication and coordination tasks of the Atala PRISM Mediator.
+The Mediator Agent handles the communication and coordination tasks of the Identus Mediator.

 - **DIDComm v2 Handler**: This component supports various protocols such as BasicMessage 2.0, MediatorCoordination 2.0, Pickup 3.0, and TrustPing 2.0.
 It communicates with external systems via HTTP.